KisanD13/to-do-list/README.md

 # React + Vite

+# visit https://kisand13.github.io/to-do-list/ and use and review my work

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: